Summary of Potential City of Laredo/Webb County Incentives

 1. City of Laredo/Webb County Tax Abatement

 Chapter 312 of the Texas Tax Code allows, but does not obligate or require, the City or County to grant a tax abatement on the value added to a particular property on account of a specific development project that meets the eligibility requirements set forth in this policy.
 In order for the City or County to participate in tax abatement, the City/County is required to establish guidelines and criteria governing tax abatement agreements.
-This policy is intended to set forth those guidelines criteria for persons or entities interested in receiving tax abatement from this City/County.
+This policy is intended to set forth those guideines and criteria for persons or entities interested in receiving a tax abatement from this City.

 THE BASIC FORMULA